 - Paper currency may result in instability of foreign exchange rates when the domestic prices and external prices do not move in harmony.

-- There is a possibility of damage to paper.
-Fire may burn it, if the place is flooded, it is gone, and it may also be eaten up by white ants.
+- There is a possibility of damage to the paper.
+Fire may burn it if the place is flooded, it is gone, and it may also be eaten up by white ants.

 - A serious disadvantage in paper currency is the case with which it can be issued.
 There is always a danger of its over-issue when the government is in financial difficulties.
 The temptation is too great to be resisted.
 Once this course is adopted, however, it gathers momentum and leads to a further note –printing and this goes on till the paper currency loses all value.